obaland/vfiler.vim/doc/vfiler.md

 > NOTE: It does not work in floating windows.

 #### sync_with_current_filer
-Synchronizes another filer current directory with current filer.
+Synchronizes another vfiler.vim buffer current directory with current vfiler.vim buffer.

 > NOTE: It does not work in floating windows.